-Reduces pressure inside the eye that is caused by ocular hypertension or open-angle glaucoma.
+Treats increased pressure in the eye that is caused by glaucoma or a condition called ocular hypertension.

 There may be other brand names for this medicine.

 You should not use this medicine if you have had an allergic reaction to brinzolamide.